JohnNooney/HadoopAutoProvisioner/Reasearch-Participant-Guide.md

    * Explore the site and when ready follow tasks above

 # Partipant Survey - Time Estimate: ~10min.
-After you have finished experimenting with the Hadoop Auto Provisioner App please fill out this survey.
+After you have finished experimenting with the Hadoop Auto Provisioner App please fill out this **survey**.
 There are two sections - one for measuring usability (10 questions) and another to get more detailed feedback on what you thought of the app (3 questions).

 Find the link to the survery [here]()